ncatlab/nlab-content/pages/835.md

   }
 $$

-a composite of them is any choice $\kappa$ of fourth face and a 3-cell $comp$ filling the resulting hollow tetrahedron:
+the unique composite of them is is a fourth face $\kappa$ and a 3-cell $comp$ filling the resulting hollow tetrahedron:

 $$
   \array{